Do you think “social” learning functionality was invented with the rise of social media? Think again.

-Social learning was a feature of Learning Management Systems (LMS) long before social media was invented.
-In the 1990s, threaded discussions, coffee groups, collaboration centers, forums, FAQ and chat clogged up a seldom used “tab” in every major LMS.
-“Extend the learning out of the classroom” or “Let the baby boomers share their knowledge before they retire” we used to say in the LMS sales business.
+Social features were built into learning management systems (LMS) long before social media (as we know it today) was invented.
+In the 1990s, threaded discussions, coffee groups, collaboration centers, forums, FAQs and chat clogged-up a seldom-used “tab” in every major LMS.
+We used to say in the LMS sales business, “Extend learning beyond the classroom.”
+Or, “Let your baby boomers share their knowledge before they retire.”

 Training and development leaders and instructional designers loved the idea of social learning.
 Setting the business case aside, it was easy to dream blissful holistic learning theory dreams.
 The possibilities were endless and so were the starting spots.
 Many times after the purchase of the additional cost, social learning LMS module, C-level executives started asking the L&D folks about the following: